hannah-nolte/Authorship-Gender-Project/docs/index.md

 # Why investigate authorship in PLOS ONE?

 Current research has identified gender, racial, and geographic biases in academic publishing.
 The goal of this work is to examine how such biases have shifted over time and across disciplines by looking at data from an open source, multidisciplinary journal for the years 2006-2012.
 In our analyses, we use estimated demographic characteristics, including gender, nationality, and age to examine disparities in publishing.
-Investigating authorship in this journal will be informative of whether these biases are being addressed in different fields and help all fields to make publication more equittable across gender, race, and age groups.
+Investigating authorship in this journal will be informative of whether these biases are being addressed in different fields and help all fields to make publication more equitable across gender, race, and age groups.
 The findings in this paper point to publications having become more gender representative over time with future work needed to examine the nationality and age distributions.

 # Ethics